wrmack/Get-tokens/Debugging setup.md

 Follow the instructions here:
 [Apple instructions](https://developer.apple.com/library/archive/technotes/tn2326/_index.html#//apple_ref/doc/uid/DTS40014136)

-Ensure the dNS name is the network name you identified above.
+Ensure the dNS name is the network name you identified above with an asterisk in front (a wildcard) so that it will work for all subdomains:

+`*.{your network name}.local`

 You will end up exporting: a root certificate (.cer file), server.crt (containing the public key) and server.key (the private key).

 ## Setup solid server
 npm must be installed - I used Homebrew.